gociii/odroid-images/README.md

 # odroid-images

-This is a repository holding images built primarily for the odroid-u3 & odroid-u3+ SBCs (single-board computers), that sport a Samsung Exynos processor.
+This is a repository holding Linux Debian images built primarily for the odroid-u3 & odroid-u3+ SBCs (single-board computers), that sport a Samsung Exynos processor.
 These SBCs who were manufactured by Hardkernel, and are no longer in production and are no longer supported.

 **BE CAREFUL!**